Gikdan/generic-angular-frontend/README.md

     $ npm install webpack --save-dev #You can do -g to install in global mode

 ## Developing
-To develop inside the project(```cd GenericFrontEnd```), simply run the  commands below to start the dev server and run the bundler in watch mode:
+To develop inside the project(```cd GenericFrontEnd```), simply run the  commands below to install the dev server, project dependencies and run the bundler in watch mode:

     $ npm install -g http-server #to install the http-server for development
     $ npm install #to install the project dependencies